rusefi/rusefi_documentation/Proteus-F767-programming-instructions.md

-Too many of Proteus 0.6 with F767 are behaving strangely in terms of initial programming.
+Too many of Proteus 0.6 with F767 are behaving strangely in terms of SWD programming.
 Maybe we have a hardware design issue?
 Maybe we are missing something?

-Anyway looks like there is a working procedure.
+Anyway looks like there is a working procedure, using DFU and STM32CubeProgrammer

 1) use STM32CubeProgrammer software https://www.st.com/en/development-tools/stm32cubeprog.html